 - Limit screen time and social media to avoid blue light and anxiety triggers, respectively

-- Try to get at least 7 hours of sleep each night (but we know sleep hygiene can be complicated for people with ADHD!)
+- Try to get at least 7 hours of sleep each night12 (but we know sleep hygiene can be complicated for people with ADHD!)

-- Create a routine, and try your best to stick to it
+- Create an ADHD-friendly routine, and try your best to stick to it

-A 2018 review concluded that CBT can help people with ADHD better manage inattentiveness, hyperactivity, and impulsive behaviors.
-Additionally, researchers found that CBT works best when combined with a medication regimen in order to reduce levels of anxiety.
+A 2018 review concluded that CBT can help ADHDers manage inattentiveness, hyperactivity, and impulsive behaviors.
+Additionally, researchers found that CBT works best when combined with a medication regimen in order to reduce levels of anxiety.13

 Stimulants are the most widely-used medication for ADHD.
 70-80% of ADHD children have fewer symptoms when taking stimulants.
 Commonly prescribed stimulant brands include Adderall, Ritalin, Vyvanse, Dexedrine, Focalin, and Concerta.

-Answer: People with ADHD and people with OCD share a few common traits, such as anxiety, perfectionist tendencies, and difficulty paying attention (with or without hyperactivity).
-The last one is especially likely in environments with lots of stimuli.
+People with ADHD and people with OCD share a few common traits, such as anxiety, perfectionist tendencies2, and difficulty paying attention (with or without hyperactivity).8 The last one is especially likely in environments with lots of stimuli.

-Answer: Yes!
-OCD and ADHD frequently co-occur with one another.
-These are called comorbidities or comorbid conditions.
+Yes!
+OCD and ADHD frequently co-occur with one another.11 These are called comorbidities or comorbid conditions.

-Answer: Both conditions can be managed with medication, therapy, and lifestyle adjustments; however, effectiveness of treatment varies from person to person.
-The most common routes involve a combination of therapy and medication.,
+Both conditions can be managed with medication, therapy, and lifestyle adjustments; however, effectiveness of treatment varies from person to person.
+The most common routes involve a combination of therapy and medication.13,14

-Answer: Yes!
-Traumatic experiences have the potential to trigger obsessions centered around the trauma, which may result in unhealthy compulsions.
+Yes!
+Traumatic experiences have the potential to trigger obsessions centered around the trauma, which may result in unhealthy compulsions.10